 One of the overarching themes in the prophetic books of the Old Testament is the importance of God’s people caring for the anawim: the widow, the orphan, and the stranger.
 In the ancient world, these were the most vulnerable members of society; the same can be said today, especially in countries like the Philippines.
 In our work at the Sunflower Center in Manila, we are doing our best to answer the Lord’s call in Isaiah 1:7: to “learn to do good;/seek justice,/rescue the oppressed,/defend the orphan,/plead for the widow.”

 In the Philippines, many boys from poor families are abandoned, neglected, or abused.
 If left on the streets, many of these children will be trafficked into sex or labor slavery.
 Some are drawn into the drug trade by the promise of money, security, or safety.
 Without intervention, orphans in the Philippines face a life of brutality, abuse, and loneliness.
+Not to mention other hardships such as lack of education, extreme poverty, and poor health care in the Philippines.

 The Sunflower Center is a halfway home where vulnerable boys can come for spiritual, emotional, physical, and psychological help.
 Fr.
 Geraldo Costa, CICM, opened the Sunflower Center in 2003, and since then has made it his mission to be “God’s healing hand” to these boys who may have never experienced His love before.